mindaffect/pymindaffectBCI/docs/source/goingfurther.rst

 The key parameters here are:

   * `stopband`: this is a `temporal filter <https://en.wikipedia.org/wiki/Filter_(signal_processing)>`_ which is applied as a pre-processing step to the incomming data.
 This is important to remove external noise so the decoder can focus on the target brain signals.
-Here the filter is specified as a list of `band stop <https://en.wikipedia.org/wiki/Band-stop_filter>`_ filters, which specify which signal frequencies should be suppressed, (where, in classic python fashion -1 indicates the max-possible frequency).
-Thus, in this example all frequencies below 3Hz and above 25Hz are removed.
+Here the filter is specified as a list of bandpass or `band stop <https://en.wikipedia.org/wiki/Band-stop_filter>`_ filters, which specify which signal frequencies should be suppressed, (where, in classic python fashion -1 indicates the max-possible frequency).
+Thus, in this example only frequencies between 3 and 25Hz remain after filtering.

   * `out_fs`: this specifies the post-filtering sampling rate of the data.
 This reduces the amount of data which will be processed by the rest of the decoder.
 Thus, in this example after filtering the data is re-sampled to 80Hz.
 (Note: to avoid []() out_fs should be greater than 2x the maximum frequency passed by the stop-band).